denofevil/AureliaStorm/README.md

 * Controller properties completion and navigation
 * New project generation via aurelia-cli

-Either `aurelia-framework.js`, `aurelia-bootstrapper.js` or `aurelia-core.js` must be present in the project sources or attached libraries
+Either aurelia or aurelia-cli must be included as a dependency in package.json.